brutalkeso/firstvet-worktest/README.md

 npm install
 npm run start

-If you are running the server locally, duplicate the .env file and name it .env.local, changing the url to your servers ip.
+If your running on device, duplicate the .env file and name it .env.local, changing the url to your computers ip.

 # Running tests